Emmacharleswilson/Pub-Quiz/README.md

 To achieve the desired user and business goals this website will include the following:
 1. A landing page with:
 - A `H1` heading
-- A toggle menu
 - A `H2` tagline
 - An animated picture
 - Start game button
+- A High Scores button

-2. Rules Page:
+2. Quiz Page:
 - A `H1` heading
-- A toggle menu
-- A list of clear rules

-3. Quiz Page:
-- A `H1` heading
-- A toggle menu
-- Start game button
-- Question progress bar
+- Question counter
 - A score count
 - Quiz qustions
-- Answer options
+- 4 answer options

 4. End of quiz page:
 - A `H1` heading
-- A toggle menu
 - Form to submit name and high score
 - Control buttons

 5. High Scores page:
 - A `H1` heading
-- A toggle menu
 - List of top 5 high scores
-- Home button
+- Go Home button

 ### Structure
 This is a multi-page website to keep the amount of information on each page limited and easy to digest; the rules, game and high scores are all separated so that any one using the website can find what they want easily.
-Each page is designed with simplicity in mind, with a drop down toggle menu and an H1 element and then the relevant content centred below; this simplicity will allow for users to feel comfortable using and navigating each page.
+Each page is designed with simplicity in mind, with a H1 element that returns the user home and the relevant content centred below; this simplicity will allow for users to feel comfortable using and navigating each page.
 The quiz itself has a question, and four possible answers to pick from.
 This layout will be responsive so that it isn't too squashed when being viewed on a smaller screen.

 ### Skeleton
 [View wireframes here](assets/documents/wiresframes.pdf)

+I made a few changes to the design post creating the wireframes.
+These include removal of the toggle menu as there wasn't many items included there and also collapsing the instructions into one section which can be found on the home page.

 ### Surface
 I chose to use a background colour of dark Slate Grey, while keeping the header a light grey to highlight this element.
 For the title I chose a bright yellow to make sure this was clear to read and bold.
 For the subheadings and footer I chose orange to compliment the other colour's used.
 For any content text I chose the colour white to really make this stand out and easy to read.
 For any buttons, I chose to highlight these is red to draw the user to them, and the text within them yellow.
 I feel that this colour palet is very gender nutral, highlights the element's that are important to the user which makes navigating the website easier.

+The font used is `Oswald` and `Bungee`.
+The font `Bungee` is used as the main title and for the questions.
+The remaining elements are all in the font `Oswald`.

 ---
 ## Features

 ### All pages
 #### *Navbar*
-The navbar features on all pages & is fully responsive, on screens smaller than 768px it collapses in a hamburger icon which when clicked opens the menu with links in a vertical list.
-I felt this simple way of displaying the menu on all screen sizes would be intuitive and provide all users with a positive user experience.
+The navbar features on all pages & is fully responsive and returns the user to the home page when clicked.

 ### *Title*
 All page titles are `H1` elements, they are centred and large in size so there is no ambiguity as to which page the user is on.